- Take Action

 FACT: Oil spills know no boundaries.
 With nearly 50 million annual visits to Santa Monica Bay beaches and a coastal economy worth over $10 billion, a spill off Hermosa Beach would be a financial and ecological nightmare for all of Los Angeles.

 Slant-drilling into the Santa Monica Bay from Hermosa poses significant environmental and economic risks throughout Los Angeles County and the entire Bay.
 This project would also be precedent-setting: There are no drilling projects currently accessing oil under the Bay.
-Slant-drilling from onshore into offshore waters raises many of the same concerns as any other offshore oil drilling project, in terms of increasing the risk of a coastal oil spill, causing air and water pollution and contributing to global climate change.
+Slant-drilling from onshore under offshore waters raises many of the same concerns as any other offshore oil drilling project, in terms of increasing the risk of a coastal oil spill, causing air and water pollution and contributing to global climate change.
 The proposed drilling operation is only six blocks from the beach.
 If a spill cannot be contained, oil will ultimately reach the Santa Monica Bay and surrounding communities.

 MYTH: Given all the new technology, there’s really very little chance of an oil spill actually happening.